bryanwills/astro-starter/README.md

   @example
   <Image src="logo" alt="logo" width="50px" height="50px" />
 ```

+You can use your own icons or use Lucide React icons - its up to you

 -   icons - Icons are SVG files that you can use in React components, import all you'r icons in static/index.tsx and use it with